kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/aws-secret-engine/awsaccesskeyrequest.md

 It has the following fields:

-- `roleRef.apiGroup` : `optional`.
+- `roleRef.apiGroup` : `Optional`.
 Specifies the APIGroup of the resource being referenced.

-- `roleRef.kind` : `optional`.
+- `roleRef.kind` : `Optional`.
 Specifies the kind of the resource being referenced.

 - `roleRef.name` : `Required`.
 Specifies the name of the object being referenced.